 As a homeowners, you can raise the basis or cost of your home by spending money on capital improvements.
 If you find yourself in a capital gain situation when you sell your home, raising you basis can help save you money on capital gain taxes.
-Sometimes people are confused about what constitutes a capital improvement. […]
+Sometimes people are confused about […]

 Unless you live under a rock, you’ve heard that the real estate market is strong with a shortage of houses and condos for sale and prices have been increasing.
 This is great news if you are a seller.
-Many homeowners in Medford and the surrounding cities are no longer underwater.
-Sellers in places that have […]
+Many homeowners in Medford and the surrounding cities are no longer underwater. […]

 When you are selling your house and it first goes on the market, it’s very exciting.
 Potential buyers will “drive by” your house to check out how it looks from outside and to see if the neighborhood feels right to them.
-(Yes, this is a time when a “drive by” is a good thing!)
-Buyers […]
+(Yes, this is a time when a “drive by” […]

 Have you ever wondered where people moving to Medford come from?
 I’ve just found this interesting information from spokeo.com compiling the most common out of state cell phone numbers found for people living in Medford.
-I’ve been helping people sell their homes in Medford for over 20 years and I still found the info to […]
+I’ve been helping people sell their homes in Medford for over 20 years and I […]

 The latest statistics for condos in Somerville MA.
 The market continues to be strong.